paulhibbitts/test-docsify-this/docs/README.md

 2. Upload to your LMS file storage area, and unzip the upload file
 3. Based on your LMS, determine the external URL required to load the `index.html` file within the Docsify `Docs` folder.
 In Canvas, an example URL would look similar to `https://canvas.instructure.com/courses/6321275/files/211083785/download`.

-If you want to further customize and control the presentation of your Markdown content, especially when rendering multiple page sites, you can install your own [Docsify Open Publishing Starter Kit](https://github.com/hibbitts-design/docsify-open-publishing-starter-kit) (that this hosted web app is based on) and store all Markdown files within that site.
+If you want to further customize and control the presentation of your Markdown content, especially when rendering multiple page sites, you can install your own [Docsify Open Publishing Starter Kit](https://github.com/hibbitts-design/docsify-open-publishing-starter-kit) (that this hosted Web app is based on) and store all Markdown files within that site.
 You can learn more about the capabilities of Docsify itself at [Docsify.js.org](https://docsify.js.org).

 Looking for some help with getting a Docsify custom-This instance up and running for your organization?
 Paul provides a range of professional services related to Docsify-This - [contact him to learn more](https://docsify-this.net/#/?id=contact-and-support).